jjvanzon/Circular-Language-Spec-Plans/done/2008-07-1---system-objects-spec-project-summary.md

 - System objects / base of the code / aspects,
     - 2008-07-24
     System Objects might cover the complete base of the code.
-    This means, that for a complete overview, you would still need the Related Items and Related Lists system objects.
+    This means, that for a complete overview, you might still need the Related Items and Related Lists system objects.
 But the usage of system objects may not require knowledge of the objects Related Items and Related Lists.
 However, in order to author aspects, you might want those collections available.
 You also may need to be able to extract an Attributes collection as well.
 And a methods collection.
     It is worth considering making the story complete like that, so the whole base of the code might be covered that way.
     But it already has been quite some work, and maybe just get on with it for now.
 - Related items and related lists have names.
 The name might be a system member, because it may needs to be tapped into by aspects.